Uploading NPL code

 IntelliJ NPL-Dev plugin | ✅ |

-If you are new to NPL and NOUMENA Cloud, start with sample NPL code in GitHub Codespaces (requires a GitHub account with Codespaces access) or on your local machine.
+If you are new to NPL and NOUMENA Cloud, or if you are starting your project from scratch, start with a readily usable NPL example in GitHub Codespaces or on your local machine.

-Starting from an example project
+Starting from an example

-If you are starting from scratch, you can use the example NPL code provided by the npl-init
+Use the example NPL code provided by the npl-init

 - If you prefer to work on your machine, create a local copy of the example project using the NPL CLI or zip file download.